 A lot of factors can affect your IQ score over time.
 Poverty.
 Nutrition.
 Stress.
 How familiar you are with standardized tests.
 Nisbett's research has shown that children from lower socioeconomic levels adopted into a middle-class family often increase their IQ scores by 15 to 20 points.

 "Heritability is not as great as some people (believe)," Nisbett said.
 "Environmental factors are very potent."

-In one study, researchers tested 33 adolescents' intelligence once and then again four years later.
+, researchers tested 33 adolescents' intelligence once and then again four years later.
 In that short amount of time, some of their IQ scores varied by more than 20 points.
 The changes matched with structural and functional changes in their brains.